Barry Freeman

 Barry Thomas Freeman (born 28 February 1948) is a New Zealand former cricketer.
-He played eight first-class matches for Otago between 1969 and 1971.
+He played eight first-class matches for Otago in the 1969–70 and 1970–71 seasons.

 Freeman was born at Dunedin in 1948 and educated at Otago Boys' High School in the city.
 His father, Thomas Freeman was a schoolteacher who also played first-class cricket for Otago.